apollographql/apollo-ios-dev/docs/DesignNotes/apollo-ios-pagination.md

 This function:

 1. Creates a new `Task` that will run asynchronously.
 The `init` of this class must be synchronous, as it is intended to be used in a synchronous context.
-We will require an asynchronous context in order to await the `publishers` property of the `GraphQLQueryPager.Actor` -- or any property of the `GraphQLQueryPager.Actor`, for that matter.
+We will require an asynchronous context in order to await the `publishers` property of the `AsyncGraphQLQueryPager` -- or any property of the `AsyncGraphQLQueryPager`, for that matter.
 2. Awaits the `publishers` property of the `GraphQLQueryPager`.
-This is a tuple of `Combine` publishers that emit the `previousPageVarMap`, `initial`, and `nextPageVarMap` properties of the `GraphQLQueryPager.Actor`.
+This is a tuple of `Combine` publishers that emit the `previousPageVarMap`, `initial`, and `nextPageVarMap` properties of the `AsyncGraphQLQueryPager`.
 We don't care about the values emitted by these publishers, only that they have changed.
 This is due to the fact that these properties only change as a result of a fetch from the network or cache change, which may impact whether or not we can load more data.
-We listen to these properties for the sole purpose of setting the `canLoadNext` and `canLoadPrevious` properties, which are computed properties of the `Actor`.
+We listen to these properties for the sole purpose of setting the `canLoadNext` and `canLoadPrevious` properties, which are computed properties of the `AsyncGraphQLQueryPager`.
 3. Combines the three publishers into a single publisher that emits whenever any of the three publishers emit.
 This allows us to listen to changes on all three publishers with a single subscriber.
 Note that we will get our first value from this newly combined publisher only after all three publishers have emitted at least once.
 Two of the three publishers (`previousPageVarMapPublisher` and `nextPageVarMapPublisher`) will emit immediately, as they have a default value.
 The third publisher (`initialPublisher`) will emit after the initial query has been resolved, as its initial value is `nil`.
 4. Checks to see if the `Task` has been cancelled.
 If it has, we return early.
 5. Creates a new `Task` so that we can re-enter an asynchronous context.
 This is necessary, as the `sink` function is synchronous.
-6. Awaits the `canLoadPages` property of the `GraphQLQueryPager.Actor`.
+6. Awaits the `canLoadPages` property of the `AsyncGraphQLQueryPager`.
 This is a tuple of `Bool`s that indicate whether or not we can load the next and previous pages.
 We then set the `canLoadNext` and `canLoadPrevious` properties of the `GraphQLQueryPager` to these values.
 7. Stores the `publishSubscriber` in the `subscriptions` property of the `GraphQLQueryPager`.
 This is necessary, as we need to keep a strong reference to the subscriber in order to keep it alive.
 Additionally, subscriptons are being managed by an `actor` in order to ensure thread safety – otherwise, we may have multiple threads attempting to access an array of subscriptions at the same time.

 #### Within `AnyGraphQLQueryPager`